 West Virginia Paranormal Trail

+Think you’ve seen it all?
 Unravel the mysteries of West Virginia’s paranormal world.
-Explore haunted locations, uncover chilling tales and earn prizes on the Paranormal Trail.
-With spooky spots around the state, a Paranormal Trail check-in is always nearby.
+Explore haunted locations, uncover eerie tales and earn prizes along the Paranormal Trail.
+With spooky spots across the state, a Paranormal Trail check-in is never far away.

 Get Started Today